Miller Center Staff

 Rob Martin, Research Director

 As research director for the Presidential Oral History Program, Rob Martin prepares briefing materials for the George W. Bush Oral History Project.
 He also serves as research liaison with the Edward M. Kennedy Institute for the U.S. Senate and the John F. Kennedy Presidential Library.
-He received his B.A. from Lafayette College in government, his master’s degree in political science from the College of William and Mary, and is ABD at the University of Virginia’s department of politics.
+He received his BA degree from Lafayette College in government, his master’s degree in political science from the College of William and Mary, and is ABD at the University of Virginia’s department of politics.
 He has previously served at the Miller Center as research director for the Edward M. Kennedy Oral History Project and has worked on the Ronald Reagan, George H.W.
 Bush, and William J. Clinton Presidential Oral History Projects.